willb/imagescorer/README.md

 Currently there's not really any error checking.
 In particular, malformed images are likely to just result in a straight-up 500 error.

+# credits

+This uses Darkflow's implementation of YOLO.

 # Generic swagger docs

 ## Overview